nhsbsa-data-analytics/prescription-cost-analysis/README.md

 In RStudio, click on "New project", then click "Version Control" and select the "Git" option.

-Click "Clone Git Repository" then enter the URL of the gphs-annual-rap GitHub repository (https://github.com/nhsbsa-data-analytics/prescription-cost-analysis).
+Click "Clone Git Repository" then enter the URL of the prescription-cost-analysis GitHub repository (https://github.com/nhsbsa-data-analytics/prescription-cost-analysis).
 You can click "Browse" to control where you want the cloned repository to be saved in your computer.

 You will also need to create a [PAT key](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).